 The three columns in Table 1, Panel B labeled Liquidity Trader Profits add the profits across the three liquidity traders from their trades in each asset in that period.
-Looking at the "Number
+Looking at the "Number of Trades" column in Panel B, we see that the averages of the number of trades in each asset in the three-asset case are almost identical.
+Also, when we compare this to Panel A, we see that the average number of trades in the

-13In the experimental literature on bubbles and crashes, cohort effects only manifest with inexperienced subjects.
+&lt;sup>13In the experimental literature on bubbles and crashes, cohort effects only manifest with inexperienced subjects.
 These experiments achieve a stable equilibrium when experienced subjects are used, independent of cohort.
-See Sunder (1995), esp. pp. 477-479.
+See Sunder (1995, esp. pp. 477-479).
 James and Isaac (2000, p.
-999) also note this: "The most important stylized fact that emerges from the previous 15 years of research in experimental asset markets is that repeated, shared trading experience . . . promotes convergence toward intrinsic value pricing."
+999) also note this: "The most important stylized fact that emerges from the previous 15 years of research in experimental asset markets is that repeated, shared trading experience ... promotes convergence toward intrinsic value pricing."